 Golden Rule for corporate events: do not make this team building event mandatory!
 The last thing you want to do is make your employees feel forced to participate.
 Contrary to our tastes, not everyone likes to drink beer – or drink at all!
 We still encourage them to join the day, as not only is there plenty of education, we truly believe there is a beer out there for everyone and want to help them find it!

 Alternatively, wine and cider are options at the majority of the venues we visit, so all bases are covered.
 Remember that some employees and peers may also have projects that are due around the time of your event that they would like to focus on.
 As mentioned before, let your employees know well in advance about this event so your colleagues can plan ahead.
 Emphasize the importance of attending the event, while also appreciating their dedication to their work.
 After all, you want to make this a fun and productive activity rather than a forced one.

 Depending on the size of your organisation, you may want to register your corporate brew tour online to keep track of who is coming.
 This is ideal for larger groups so that you can communicate to only those who can attend or want to participate, and add in any event details that are easily accessible.

 Select a tour that works best for your group:

-Here at Hop On Brewery Tours, we offer a variety of beer tours to best suit your office needs and budget.
-Before deciding on which brewery tour you want to take your group on, it may be a great idea to figure out if you would like to do a full-day tour vs a half-day tour.
+Here at Hop On Brewery Tours, we offer a variety of beer and distillery tours to best suit your office needs and budget.
+Before deciding on which tour you want to take your group on, it may be a great idea to figure out if you would like to do a full-day tour vs a half-day tour.

 For more details and help with picking which brew tour you would like to take the company on, click here.